dillondoxey/vault-aws-workshop/docs/vault-3.md

 # Unsealing Vault Servers
 * Each Vault server must be unsealed each time it is started.
 * You cannot use the server until you unseal it.
-* This is done with the `vault operator unseal` command, using the unseal keys returned when you initialized the cluster.
+* Use the `vault operator unseal` command, using the unseal keys returned when you initialized the cluster.

 ???
 * Describe Vault's `unseal` command.